solarwinds/nova/DEVELOPMENT.md

 ```
 The reason for this is that, since in Firefox ResizeObserver is not native (as of July 2019), it isn't "hacked" by ZoneJS, so it needs to be explicitly executed outside of Angular.
    * ngOnDestroy and Component Inheritance

-A little known fact about Angular and component inheritance is that calls to ngOnDestroy do not automatically get propagated to base classes.
+[tab]A little known fact about Angular and component inheritance is that calls to ngOnDestroy do not automatically get propagated to base classes.

-This can lead to memory leaks if a derived class implements ngOnDestroy and its base class unsubscribes from one or more observables in its own ngOnDestroy implementation for example.
+[tab]This can lead to memory leaks if a derived class implements ngOnDestroy and its base class unsubscribes from one or more observables in its own ngOnDestroy implementation for example.

-As a safe guard, if you find yourself extending a component from a base class, it's best to go ahead and implement an ngOnDestroy in both the base class and the derived class.
+[tab]As a safe guard, if you find yourself extending a component from a base class, it's best to go ahead and implement an ngOnDestroy in both the base class and the derived class.
 Then, in the derived class call super.ngOnDestroy().
 This will ensure that any observables added to the base class at a later date will be unsubscribed.

-Base:
+[tab]Base:

 ```
 public ngOnDestroy() {​​​​​​​​​​